 The bill establishes a new "school generational account" within the permanent land fund, aimed at creating a sustainable source of funding for schools through long-term investments.
-The account is designed to be inviolate, meaning the principal amount will remain untouched, while the earnings generated from investments will be directed to a newly created "school generational income account."
-These earnings can only be appropriated for educational purposes after a minimum period of 22 years, ensuring that the funds are preserved for future generations.
-The investment strategy for the school generational account will focus on achieving a high risk-adjusted return, with specific guidelines on the risk profile of investments.
+This account is designed to be inviolate, meaning the principal amount will remain untouched, while the earnings generated from investments will be allocated to a newly created "school generational income account."
+The bill outlines specific investment strategies, requiring that the risk profile of the school generational account not exceed that of a reference portfolio consisting of 85% private equity and 15% private credit.
+Additionally, it stipulates that earnings from this account can only be appropriated for educational purposes after a minimum period of 22 years.

 Statutes affected: Introduced: 9-4-203, 9-4-305, 9-4-310, 9-4-716